-Diversity pathway programming We operate two pathway programs that moved to Yale from the University of Michigan in fall 2020.
+Diversity pathway programming We operate two pathway programs:

-- The Yale Conservation Scholars Early Leadership Initiative provides one to three summers of internship opportunities to undergraduates who are historically underrepresented in the conservation field.
+- The Yale Conservation Scholars-Early Leadership Initiative provides one to two summers of internship opportunities to undergraduates who are historically underrepresented in the conservation field.
 The scholars spend the summer interning in an environmental nonprofit.
-About a fourth of our program participants pursue graduate degrees. - The Environmental Fellows Program provides a summer internship to master's and doctoral students who are historically underrepresented in the environmental sector.
+About a fourth of our program participants pursue graduate degrees.
+This program was previously the Doris Duke Conservation Scholars Program at Yale School of the Environment and the University of Michigan.
+It was relaunched in 2021 with a new name and new funding. - The Environmental Fellows Program provides a summer internship to master's and doctoral students who are historically underrepresented in the environmental sector.
 The fellows participate in internships at environmental grant-making foundations or environmental nonprofits around the country.

 JEDSI also organizes the New Horizons in Conservation Conference.
-This annual national conference is a gathering of students and professionals of color in the environmental field as well as others who are interested in learning more about and advancing diversity practices in their organizations.
+This annual national conference gathers students and professionals of color in the environmental field as well as others interested in learning more about and advancing diversity practices in their organizations.
 Almost 900 people from around the world participated in the 2021 conference.
-The next conference will be held in Spring 2023 in New Haven, CT.
+The first hybrid conference was held in New Haven in May 2023.